Learning Disability Today

 New High Court judgement says councils must stick to fixed time limits for EHCPs

-Every local council must keep to fixed legal time limits when reviewing the needs of children and young people with special educational needs and disability (SEND), according to a new High Court judgement.
+Every local council must keep to fixed legal time limits when reviewing the needs of children and young people with education, health and care plans (EHCPs), according to a new High Court judgement.

 The Judicial Review brought by three young children was issued in the High Court in April 2020.
 An initial hearing in August 2020 decided the matter was academic, as the council had caught up with issuing amended EHC plans for these children long before the court hearing.
 But the Court of Appeal decided it was not academic and sent it back to the High Court which heard the case again on 30 April 2021.